FranzZemen/jopier-rest/README.md

   9. Multple elements can have the same content.
 An edit to one results in an update to all.
   10. Content keys can be expressions, thus changing the content based on the key.

-**jopierREST** (back end)
+**jopier-rest** (back end)
   1. Ability to define hierarchical content keys.
-Hierarchical content keys are stored hierarchically in jopierREST.
+Hierarchical content keys are stored hierarchically in jopier-rest.
   2. MongoDB storage
   3. Ability to segregate content for different sites or endpoints
   4. Can be replaced with any other custom REST implementation.
 Nothing magic about internals.